gooseberry/smoke/docs/user-guide/getting-started.md

 The script requires to have a recent build of Ansible, so we'll use PIP (Python Package Manager).
 You can choose to install this package automatically via a script, or manually enter each command, both options are listed below.

 ## Automatic install
+Follow these steps if you want to have a script to complete the configuration of your system automatically.

 !!!
-Note "Automatic Install"
+Note "Step-by-step instructions"
     Copy and paste the following line into the terminal to install and configure Ansible.

         curl -s https://raw.githubusercontent.com/gooseberry/smoke/main/setup.sh | bash

 ## Manual Install

-!!!
-Warning
-    Skip this step if you ran the automatic install script.
+Follow these steps if you prefer to complete the configuration manually by entering each command into the terminal.

 !!!
 Note "Manual Install"
     1. Upgrade the packages on your system.